Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 Whenever you make a Strength-based D20 Test, you can treat a roll of 7 or lower on the d20 as an 8.

 **Iron Grip**
-Creatures with the same size as you and smaller has :d20-disadv: **Disadvantage** on the saving throw of escaping your Grapple.
+Creatures with the same size as you and smaller has **:d20-disadv: Disadvantage**{ .d20 } on the saving throw of escaping your Grapple.

 ---